‘Father George’

 Easter Procession c1950

 In 1927 George Bennet Chambers, or ‘Father George’ as he was affectionately known by his parishioners became Vicar of Carbrooke.
-He remained in Carbrooke until 1955, becoming Rector of Ovington, Norfolk in 1952.
+He remained in Carbrooke until 1955, also becoming Rector of Ovington, Norfolk in 1952.
 At this time Carbrooke had its own vicar who lived at what is now ‘The Old Vicarage’.
 Father George has written many notes in the Vicars Logs which make fascinating reading, for example the difficulties he had getting his parishioners into church, (some things never change).
 Or the problems he had with the boiler and drains in the Vicarage.

 He was much loved by his parishioners, and has been described as a true Christian Socialist.
 He involved himself in all aspects of village life, joining the cricket club, founding the Carbrooke dance club and opening the doors of the vicarage and its grounds to his parishioners.
 Rallys were held in the vicarage grounds, for the Agricultural Workers Union, attracting Socialist MP’s.
 RAF airforce officers were given accommodation at the vicarage after the war.